Gong nui: Viewpoints on Gong Nui

 Traditional media generally present a neutral view of the Gong Nui phenomenon.

 Generally, men have negative feelings on 'Gong Nui'.
 They refuse to get married with Gong Nui as they think those girls are materialistic and above all, the girls are not looking for true love but someone who is wealthy.
 Besides, it is difficult to get along with Gong Nui while they are "narcissistic" according to the definition of Gong Nui.
 Gong Nui being self-confident, men would gradually lose their self-esteem in front of these girls and they would be afraid of having low status at home after marriage.
 They, therefore, do not even want to have a relationship with Gong Nui.
+However, the truth is that there is also existence of "Gong nui", narcissistic women in many countries.
+They are merely not publicised and talked widespread by people.